NewsLocal News

 In their filing the DOJ lists a number of avoidable failures, placing direct responsibility on the ship's owner and manager.

-According to the DOJ's own investigation, the DALI experienced prior issues with excessive vibrating that damaged the ship's critical electrical and engineering systems, in turn causing its switchboards and transformers to malfunction.
+According to the DOJ's own investigation, the DALI experienced prior issues with excessive vibrating that damaged the ship's critical electrical and engineering systems, causing its switchboards and transformers to malfunction.

-Synergy Marine was reportedly notified of the vibrating back in May 2023, but they apparently never made the manufacturer, Hyundai Heavy Industries, aware.
+Synergy Marine was reportedly notified of the vibrating in May 2023, but never alerted the manufacturer, Hyundai Heavy Industries.

-The DALI docked at the Port of Baltimore on March 23 and departed shortly after midnight on March 26.
+The DALI docked at the Port of Baltimore on March 23, departing shortly after midnight on March 26.

 The DOJ noted how the DALI's captain turned the ship over to a local pilot who was to lead its next voyage to Sri Lanka.

-Despite being well aware of the vibrating and recent power outages, the captain failed to relay this information to the incoming pilot as mandated.
+Despite being well aware of the vibrating and recent power outages, the captain failed to relay this information to the oncoming pilot as mandated.

-After setting sail from Baltimore at 12:40am, it wasn't but a mere 45 minutes later the DALI experienced another outage.
+After setting sail from Baltimore, it was a mere 45 minutes later the DALI experienced another outage.

 "These circuit breakers opened because of a loss of electrical continuity through control circuitry that was necessary to keep the breakers from tripping, which circuitry had loosened over time from excessive vibration," U.S. Attorneys explained.
 "This first loss of power was caused by the gross negligence of the ship’s owners, operators, managers, and their employees, and by unseaworthy conditions of the ship, which were known, or should have been known, by Petitioners or their agents."